 A multi-line business phone allows you to efficiently manage your work calls.
 This functionality lets you handle multiple calls at the same time and also enables you to receive calls from different phone numbers or destinations.

 The OnSIP app, our business softphone available for free for all OnSIP customers, provides multi-line capability in both its web and desktop versions.
 This can be especially helpful for staff members who answer both sales and support calls at your company.
 Log into the app and see how you can use it to organize and manage different conversations with ease.

 The OnSIP app presents a telephone interface in your web browser or in a desktop application on your computer or laptop.
 From it, you can dial numbers on a keypad and use call handling features like Hold, Mute, and Transfer.

-Starting a call is simple: you just click on the white Start a New Call button on the left sidebar, type in the phone number in the Enter Phone Number Or Extension To Get Started field using the number keys on your keyboard, and then click on the Voice Call or Video Call button to call the number.
-A keypad is available if you want to use it; just hover your mouse over the keypad icon next to Voice Call.
+Starting a call is simple: Just click on the blue Start New Call button on the left sidebar, type in the phone number in the Phone Number or Contact field using the number keys on your keyboard, and then click on the Voice Call or Video Call button to call the number.
+A keypad is available if you want to use it; just hover your mouse over the keypad icon next to the Phone Number or Contact field.

 Should you receive another call while you’re on the phone, you’ll be notified of the incoming call in the app’s interface.
 You can easily place your current call on hold by clicking on its Hold button.
-Then, to answer the incoming call, just click on the Answer Call button.
+Then, to answer the incoming call, just click on the green phone icon.

 Active calls are displayed in buttons on the left sidebar so you can easily access and navigate between them.
-The calls will display whether they are ‘active’ or ‘on hold’.
-Just select the call that you want to be in and use the call handling buttons to place the call on hold, take the call off of hold so you can start speaking with the caller again, transfer the call, or hang up the call.
+The calls will display whether they are "active" or "on hold."
+Just select the call that you want to be in and use the call handling buttons to place the call on hold, take the call off hold so that you can start speaking with the caller again, transfer the call, or hang up the call.

 Multi-Line Capability in the OnSIP App